Convert Watt-hour to Milliwatt-hour (Wh to Milliwatt-hour)

 - Select the Watt-hour Value: Start by determining the watt-hour (Wh) value you want to convert into milliwatt-hour (Milliwatt-hour).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert watt-hour to milliwatt-hour, multiply the selected Wh value by 1000.
-This factor is essential for accurately converting from a larger unit (Wh) to a much smaller unit (Milliwatt-hour).
+- Multiply by the Conversion Factor: To calculate watt-hour to equivalent milliwatt-hour amount, multiply the selected Wh value by 1000.

 - Illustration of Multiplication: